richardzyx/node-microservice/README.md

 Definite:
-- Improve Readme with photos/interactions
+- Improve Readme with photos/interactions and the underlying mechanism
 - Include a simple RabbitMQ tutorial in README

 Maybe: